susanBuck/notes/07_WordPress/01_Background.md

 <img src='http://making-the-internet.s3.amazonaws.com/wp-com-vs-org.png?@2x' style='width:50%'>

 >> WordPress.com is a blog web hosting service provider owned by Automattic, and powered by the open source WordPress software.
-It provides free blog hosting for registered users and is financially supported via paid upgrades, "VIP" services and advertising.
+It provides free blog hosting for registered users and is financially supported via paid upgrades, &ldquo;VIP&rdquo; services, and advertising.

 [Comparison of the wordpress.com plans](http://store.wordpress.com/bundles/)